ambinabhi/hashids.c/README.md

 ## Changelog

+0.4
+- decode, _decode, _unhash function ported
+- Code Restructure as a header library.
+Removed .c file

 0.3
-- encode, _encode, _hash funtion ported
+- encode, _encode, _hash function ported
 - changed the behavior of string functions

 0.2
 - Trying to port the functionality.
 - Building the architecture of the library.
 - Added Exception Handling Library.
-- Added custom helper funtions in header file.
+- Added custom helper functions in header file.
 - Added .editorconfig file for code quality.

 0.1